-It’s estimated that one out of three men experiences premature ejaculation (PE) - making it one of the most common sexual dysfunctions.
+It’s estimated that one out of three men experiences premature ejaculation (PE) – making it one of the most common sexual dysfunction.
 Not lasting as long as you would like to, can be frustrating for you and your partner.

 In severe cases, it can even lead to anxiety and depression, which has been linked to erectile dysfunction, so it’s best to get it under control as soon as possible.

 The good news is that there are a number of steps that can be taken to improve the time to last in bed.
 We have compiled a list that starts with the easiest tips first so that you can work your way through and find out what works best for you and your partner.

 For a number of reasons, this is the most important step towards finding a solution that works for both parties.
 First of all, you might realise that you have been stressing over finishing too early, whereas your partner is perfectly happy with how things have been going.